syncfusion-content/javascript-docs/js/Diagram/ContextMenu.md

                 text: "ZoomOut"
             }]
         }, ],
-        // hide the default context menu items
+        // Hides the default context menu items
         showCustomMenuItemsOnly: true
     }
 });

-If you want to display only your custom context menu items, you can set true to the `showCustomMenuItemsOnly` property.
+When you want to display only your custom context menu items, you can set true to the `showCustomMenuItemsOnly` property.

 {% endhighlight %}

 Icons of context menu items can be customized by overriding the default context menu item style.
-The following code snippet illustrates how to customize the icon of context menu items.
+The following code example illustrates how to customize the icon of context menu items.

 {% highlight html %}